-RTI International (RTI), a nonprofit research institute, together with Angelman Syndrome and Dup15q Patient Advocacy Groups and the 15q Clinical Research Network will develop and host the clinic network database to be shared across multiple national and international sites.
+RTI International (RTI), a nonprofit research institute, together with Angelman Syndrome and Dup15q Patient Advocacy Groups and the Clinic Network will develop and host the clinic network database to be shared across multiple national and international sites.
 This collaborative effort is funded by the Angelman Syndrome Foundation (ASF) and the Dup15q Alliance.

 “The database will establish a global network of patient-powered data that will be used to improve care for people living with Angelman or Dup15q syndrome,” said Anne Wheeler, PhD project lead and RTI researcher at the Center for Newborn Screening, Ethics, and Disability Studies.
 “Furthermore, the heightened level of data analysis and discovery will increase our understanding of the disorder and help researchers target therapies and advance clinical trials more quickly and efficiently.”

 Angelman and Dup15q syndromes are rare neuro-genetic disorders that result from changes on chromosome 15.
 These changes are estimated to occur in one in 15,000 live births.
 Characteristics or symptoms of Angelman syndrome and Dup15q Syndromes include developmental delay, lack of speech, seizures, and walking and balance disorders.
 Dup15q syndrome is highly additionally associated with autism and significant intellectual disabilities.
 Because of their genetic relationship to autism and other disorders, many researchers believe that curing Angelman or Dup15q syndromes will lead to significant findings for similar disorders.